M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Application-Definition/index.md

 ## Schema Versions

-There are two versions of the XML that can be used, each using a different schema.
-It is recommended that you use the <a href="#v3-schema">'V3' schema</a> for applications that target M-Files 2015.2 and higher.
+There are three versions of the XML that can be used, each using a different schema.
+It is recommended that you target the latest version of the schema supported by the M-Files Server (and Clients) that you using.
 {:.note.warning}

+### V4 schema

+The V4 schema is supported in M-Files 20.12 and higher, and adds compatibility with [fast browsing](../Fast-Browsing/).

 ### V3 schema